 '''

-- CONSTRUCTOR

-Purpose: create the object

-Format:

-CONSTRUCTOR

-(in session

-in saga::url name,

-in int

-flags = Read,

-out ns_directory obj)

-Inputs:

-initial working dir

-name:

-open mode

-flags:

-session handle for

-s:

-object creation

-InOuts:

 Outputs: obj:

 the newly created object

 PreCond: -

 PostCond: - the directory is opened.

 - 'Owner' of target is the id of the context

 use to perform the operation, if the

 directory gets created.

+Perms:

 Exec for parent directory.

-Perms:

 Write for parent directory if Create is set.

 Write for name if Write is set.

 Read for name if Read is set.

+NotImplemented

 Throws:

-NotImplemented

 IncorrectURL

 BadParameter

-{\tt DoesNotExist}
+DoesNotExist

 PermissionDenied

 AuthorizationFailed

 AuthenticationFailed

 Timeout

 NoSuccess

 Notes:

 - the semantics of the inherited constructors

 apply

 - the constructor performs an open of the

 entry - all notes to the respective open

 call apply.

-!

 - the default flag set is 'Read'.

 - DESTRUCTOR

 Purpose: destroy the object

-Format:

-DESTRUCTOR

-(in ns_directory obj)
+Format: DESTRUCTOR (in ns_directory obj)

+Inputs: obj:

 the object to destroy

-Inputs:

-obj:

 InOuts:

 Outputs: -

 PreCond: -

+PostCond: - the directory is closed.

+Perms:

+Throws:

+Notes:

+- the semantics of the inherited destructors

+apply

+Methods for navigation in the name space hierarchy:

 '''

-PostCond: - the directory is closed.